Grin Events Logo

 • Consider setting up games, relay races, or other easy activities to make it fun and interactive.

-• We recommend hiring a company that is an expert in fun team building and games to ensure everyone gets involved in a fun, low pressure way, and you get to enjoy the picnic yourself!
+• We recommend hiring a team building expert to get everyone involved in a low-pressure, fun way — so you can actually enjoy the picnic yourself.

-• We notice that even when games are available, they might not get used.
-Usually, it takes 5-12 people to start playing games and enlisting others to join them.
+• We notice that even when games are available, people don’t always jump in.
+Usually, it takes 5–12 people to start playing before others join.
 It takes a big personality to get the party started!

 After all, you can either throw a party or enjoy a party, but you can’t do both!